 The following tables of condensed financial information show accumulation unit values for each Subaccount of Scudder Destinations Annuity for the period since the Subaccount started operation.
 An accumulation unit value is the unit we use to calculate the value of your interest in a Subaccount.
 The accumulation unit values shown in the tables reflect the Separate Account Annual Expenses of 1.40% listed in the "Fee Table" in this Prospectus.
 The accumulation unit value does not reflect the deduction of charges such as the Records Maintenance Charge that we subtract from your Contract Value by redeeming units.
 The data used in the tables below is obtained from the audited financial statement of the Separate Account that can be found in the SAI.
-Please review the condensed financial information in conjunction with the financial statements, related notes, and other financial information included in the SAI.
-In the tables below, no number is shown when there were fewer than 1,000 accumulation units outstanding at the end of a period.
+Please review the condensed financial information in conjunction with the financial statements, related notes, and other financial information units outstanding at the end of a period.